Classical Oriental Style

 This work draws inspiration from the “tazheeb” guilding traditions of Indo-Persian miniatures, whilst evoking the nostalgia of Kipling’s “The Jungle Book”, to create a piece distinctively Shah Wali.
 The painting’s dimensions ensure an eye-catching impact in any room.

-Gouache, ink & gold acrylic on board.
+Gouache & acrylic on board

 Paintings inspired by Indo-Persian miniatures and Burmo-Siamese temple art.
 Further examples can be found in the Gallery & Sales section of this website or by clicking Shop All, below.